Terms and Conditions with Customer Information

 7) Applicable law, place of jurisdiction

-7.2 If the customer is acting as a business, the exclusive place of jurisdiction for all disputes arising from this contract shall be the seller’s place of residence or business.
+7.2 If the customer is acting as a trader, the exclusive place of jurisdiction for all disputes arising from this contract shall be the seller’s place of residence or business.